One Year with our Marina Manager

-We are delighted to celebrate Luke Machin’s first anniversary as manager of Berthon Lymington Marina.
+We are delighted to celebrate our Marina manager, Luke Machin’s, first anniversary as manager of Berthon Lymington Marina.

 Working closely with his team of Dockmasters, Luke has implemented a rotating schedule to look after the marina and Berthon’s extensive facilities through the UK’s quarantine; so we caught up with him via email at the end of April.